 What Comes Next?

 We are all on a journey of discovery.
 I have great respect for the ITIL authors, who are human beings like the rest of us, and I know that a number of them are reading and keeping current with Agile theory.
-Axelos itself has released some initial thoughts.
-Furthermore, there is no question that the well-known core operational ITIL processes (Incident, Change, etc.) have added value, not diminished it, in many IT organizations.
+There is no question that the well-known core operational ITIL processes (Incident, Change, etc.) have added value, not diminished it, in many IT organizations.

 As I noted in my last blog, IT organizations are complex, socio-technical systems.
 Radical interventions, such as “get rid of all processes,” would be as unwise as going back to the bad old days of last-minute, large-scale release integrations.
 I also wish the just-announced ITIL Practitioner Architects team (including Phoenix Project author Kevin Behr) all the best.